NNedd/Datasets/README.md

 # Datasets

-For storing dataseets for reprocibility
+For storing dataseets for reproducibility

+1. NYPD Shooting Datatset Historic - downloaded from